dmarrinan/Weather-Data-vs-Latitude/README.md

+# Weather Data vs Latitude

+## Purpose
 The purpose of this project was to see how weather changes with latitude.
 First, a large number of random numbers were generated to form coordinate pairs.
 All coordinates that did fall on land were discarded using google's timezone api.
 Next the citipy python library was used to find the nearest city to each randomly generated coordinate pair.
 The open weather map api was then used to find the current temperature, humidity, cloud cover, and wind speed for each city.

 Each of these parameters was plotted against the cities latitude to see how temperature varies with distance from the equator.
 2500 random coordinate pairs were used to find over 500 cities to perform this analyses.
 The data and visualizations from this analysis can be found on this site.
 Click on any of the images on the right to see more analysis.

+## Requirements
+This notebook requires python to be installed.
+Python 3.6.2 was used during development.
+The pandas library used to store, manipulate, filter, merge and perform calculations with the data.
+The matplotlib and numpy libraries were used to generate the plots showing the trends of various parameters versus latitude.
+The citipy library was used to get the coordinate pairs used to call openweathermap api.
+The requests library was used to make the actual calls to the openweathermap api.
+The jupyter library was used to execute the python code and display results.
+All required libraries can be found in requirements.txt and installed with the following command: <br/>
+`pip install requirements.txt -r` <br/>
+You will also need to create a config.py file with variables containing the variables google_key and weather_key containing your api keys for google maps and openweatherapi.

+## Running the Code
+To run the notebook enter the following into the command line:
+`$ jupyter notebook`
+Open up the weather_data_vs_latitude.ipynb notebook in your browser and then click the 'Kernal' and the 'Restart and run all option'

+## Results

 ```python
 #import dependencies